RedonTG/Bruteforce/README.md

 Cookie Support: Accepts an optional cookie to handle sessions if needed.
 Color-Coded Output: Displays login attempts in red and successful login credentials in green for easy visibility.

-## Warning: This script is for educational and authorized testing purposes only.
-Unauthorized usage of brute-force techniques is illegal and can lead to serious consequences.